TnTech-ECE/CapstoneStarterRepo/Reports/Team Contract Specification.md

 # **Teamwork Contract**

-**Team X**
+**Team 8**
-**Team Members:** [List all student names here]
+**Team Members:** Kasey Dyess, Job Flores, Wyatt Wheeler, Gideon Befekadu, Zenkline Elle, Brody Smith
 *Electrical and Computer Engineering Department*
 *Tennessee Technological University*

-The following are suggestions for items to include in your team contract.
-You get to customize this document as you see fit.
-Note that your final contract, must be approved by your instructor.

 ## **Introduction**

-*This teamwork contract outlines the agreed-upon expectations, responsibilities, and guidelines for effective collaboration among the members of Team X. By adhering to this contract, we aim to foster a productive, respectful, and supportive team environment conducive to the success of our project.*
+*This teamwork contract outlines the agreed-upon expectations, responsibilities, and guidelines for effective collaboration among the members of Team 8.
+By adhering to this contract, we aim to foster a productive, respectful, and supportive team environment conducive to the success of our DARPA Triage Drone project.*

 ## **Team Expectations**

-In this section, the team will discuss and clearly define their collective expectations in various key areas.
-Be specific to ensure mutual understanding.

-### **1. Participation** *(Engagement and Effort in the Project)*
+### **1. Participation**

 - **Expectation:** Each team member is expected to:
   - Actively participate in all team meetings and discussions.
   - Engage fully in project activities and contribute ideas.
   - Notify the team in advance if unable to attend a meeting or meet an obligation.

-### **2. Contribution** *(Progress on the Project)*
+### **2. Contribution**

 - **Expectation:** Each team member is expected to:
   - Complete assigned tasks diligently and on time.